-I recently made a Christmas Trees For Sale Sign and I love the way it turned out.
-That got me thinking that I would like to make a new Bless the Food Before Us sign for my kitchen to take the place of my Piano Front.
+I made a Christmas Trees For Sale Sign and I love the way it turned out.
+That got me thinking that I would like to make a new Bless the Food Before Us rustic sign for my kitchen to take the place of my Piano Front.
 Earlier in the week I chatted with my friend Tanya of My Funky Farmhouse about designing me a large sign.
 Yeah, I could type something up and cut it on my Portrait, but Tanya’s designs are so pretty!

 Okay, now how I made my sign.

 I still have quite a bit of this free weathered fence stored in a wood shed, so I grabbed a few dog eared fence boards to cut for my new sign.
 The piano front is a whopping 58” long, so I asked Tanya to make the design 48 x 22.
 That would mean I could use four 4 ft boards as the sign.

 I used these Simpson 1 ¼” wood screws to assemble my sign.
 I rarely use drywall screws anymore.